leidegre/leidegre.github.com/_posts/2015-05-03-dfa-construction.md

     c -> ['0', '9'], ['A', 'F'] => hex
     c -> c

-This all maps very well to code but it does not describe an execution.
+This all maps very well to code but it does not describe how to dynamically execute this.
 We need to render a state transition table to be able to run this.

 I guess we need an artifical example to actually get by this.